Amazon Results Beat Expectations, Powered By Cloud - UrduPoint

 He highlighted the success of Prime Big Deal Days and noted strong performance from the company's new Kindle lineup.

+The company has also announced plans to expand its Amazon Pharmacy Same-Day Delivery service to nearly half the US, signaling a continued focus on healthcare services despite some doubts by investors on the sector.

-Looking ahead to the crucial holiday quarter, Amazon forecasts net sales between $181.5 billion and $188.5 billion, representing growth of 7 percent to 11 percent compared to the same period in 2023.
+Looking ahead to the crucial holiday quarter, Amazon forecasts net sales between $181.5 billion and $188.5 billion, representing growth of seven percent to 11 percent compared to the same period in 2023.

 That helped send the Amazon share price surging by five percent in extended trading.

+"The bind for investors is that Amazon has had to increase AI-related spending for AWS to keep up with demand and defend its market share," Canaves added.

+But the giant is in "a relatively good position since it has been steadily building (cloud) capacity and faces fewer constraints" than its rivals.

-The results came a day after microsoft and Meta failed to impress investors, sending their shares sharply lower even though earnings beat expectations.
+The rosy results came a day after Microsoft and Meta failed to impress investors, sending their shares sharply lower even though earnings beat expectations.

 That followed better-than-expected results from Google-parent Alphabet on Tuesday.